ton731/git-command/remote.md

     - `-v` for verbose, more info
     - view existing remotes for the repository
 - `git remote add <name> <url>`
-    - adding a new remote
+    - connect your local repo to the remote
     - usually the name will be "origin", it's a conventional Git remote name

 Not commonly used